The most common GTFS problems.

 Fix: Remove past service periods the next time you export the feed.
 Effort: One setting in most export tools..
 Read the fix guide

-Fix: Populate trip_headsign to match what the bus displays.
+Fix: Set trip_headsign to the trip's last stop or its overall destination.
 Effort: Usually a bulk edit in your scheduling software..
-Read the fix guide

 It usually means old service periods are still in the export, making the feed bigger and harder to check.